dd-dreams/UGScraper/README.md

 **ATTENTION**: Currently you must specify song and artist, otherwise you get errors.

 # Docs

 ---

-The program is running with selenium to get the source code of the site, since I need javascript to be rendered.
+The program is running with Selenium to get the source code of the site, since I need javascript to be rendered.

 Beautifulsoup is used for scraping.